 This course deals with a basket of important topics surrounding relations between state and society in modern Korea (North and South, both separately and together).
 It examines these topics through English-language scholarship, but also incorporates engagements with Korean-language sources that serve to introduce not only key vocabulary but also alternative ways of thinking about relatively common sociological questions in unfamiliar contexts.
-The course seeks to diversify the range of questions about Korean state(s) and societ(ies) that students might ultimately opt to answer in their undergraduate dissertations.
+The course seeks to diversify the range of questions about Korean state(s) and societ(ies) that students might ultimately choose to answer in their theses.

-to learn various research methodologies;
+Learn various research methodologies;

-to develop academic writing skills;
+Acquire advanced academic writing skills;

-to set up a research project for a BA final paper
+Set up a research project for a BA final paper

 Mode of instruction

 To pass the course, students must receive an overall mark of 5.50 (=6) or higher and a passing grade for the final paper assignment (5.5 or higher).

 Students who fail the course (receiving an overall mark of 5.49 [=5] or lower) or who fail the paper assignment must take a resit.
 The resit consists of a revised and expanded version of the final paper.

 The course is an integrated whole.
 All categories must be completed in the same academic year.
 No partial marks can be carried over into following years.
 Students may make an individual appointment with the instructor within 30 days of the announcement of the exam grades in order to view their exam.